ClusterHQ/dvol/README.md

-# dvol: git for your development databases in Docker
+# dvol: git for your development databases in docker

 Key observation: doing interesting things with data volumes involves traversing a tree structure.
 What tree structure are developers everywhere familiar with